oracle/graal/truffle/docs/Inlining.md

 exploration and the amount of inlining the compiler can do.
 There are `InliningExpansionBudget` and `InliningInliningBudget` respectively.
 Both are expressed in terms of Graal Node count.
-They can be controlled as any other engine options (i.e. the same way as described in the "Tracing inlining decisions" section).
+They can be controlled as any other engine options (i.e., the same way as described in the "Tracing inlining decisions" section).

 `InliningExpansionBudget` controls at which point the inliner will stop